-In December 2020, the Company entered into the License Agreement with Allogene Overland, a corporate joint venture entity and related party (see Note 6).
-The License Agreement was subsequently assigned to a wholly-owned subsidiary of Allogene Overland, Allogene Overland BioPharm (HK) Limited.
+In December 2020, the Company entered into a license agreement with Allogene Overland, a corporate joint venture entity and related party (see Note 6).
+The license agreement was subsequently assigned to a wholly-owned subsidiary of Allogene Overland, Allogene Overland BioPharm (HK) Limited.
 On April 1, 2022, Allogene Overland HK assigned the License Agreement to Allogene Overland Biopharm (PRC) Co., Limited.
-During the years ended December 31, 2022, 2021 and 2020, the Company recognized \$0.2 million, \$114.1 million and zero, respectively, of collaboration revenue under this arrangement.
+During the years ended December 31, 2022 and 2021, the Company recognized \$0.2 million and \$38.5 million, respectively, of collaboration revenue under this arrangement.

-For the years ended December 31, 2022, 2021 and 2020, the Company recorded \$0.7 million, \$0.2 million, and zero, respectively, of net cost recoveries under the terms of the license agreement as a reduction to research and development expenses.
-For the years ended December 31, 2022, 2021 and 2020, the Company recorded \$5.7 million, \$1.3 million and \$67.5 million, respectively, of its share of Allogene Overland's net loss as other expenses (see Note 8).
+For the year ended December 31, 2022, 2021 and 2020, the Company recorded \$0.7 million, \$0.2 million, and zero, respectively, of net cost recoveries under the terms of the license agreement as a reduction to research and development expenses.